New Universal Shapers Guided Surgical Kit

 - The base of the “bullet” portion of the drill represents its diameter (D).

-- The flared portion of the implant drills adds to the length of the osteotomy in 1mm increments, as well as, adding to the diameter in 1mm increments.
+- The flared portion of the drill adds to the length of the osteotomy in 1mm increments, as well as, adding to the diameter in 1mm increments.

 Working In Soft Bone (Type III, IV)

-It is recommended to undersize your implant osteotomy drill while working in the soft bone.
+It is recommended to undersize your osteotomy while working in the soft bone

 This way, one can avoid any additional pressure on the crestal, while creating stability in the cancellous portion of the bone.